 9.13 Although each planning application will be assessed individually, it is acknowledged that in general the larger the development the greater the cumulative impacts.
-For example, as far as the provision of public art is concerned, smaller development should aim for an appropriate uplift over normal construction/finishing costs to incorporate artistic elements in the scheme.
-Developers of major schemes may be requested to commission works of public art that are fully accessible, for the benefit of the community and which make a significant contribution to the appearance of the scheme or the character of the area.
+For example, as far as the provision of public art is concerned, developers may be encouraged to commission works of public art, and/or include artistic elements in a development to increase a sense of community identity, depending on the scale and location of development.